-A 2018 study that observed rats with hypocholesterolaemia (high levels of cholesterol in the blood) found that over a four week period, avocado oil helped to lower LDL cholesterol levels as well as increase HDL cholesterol levels.
-Hypercholesterolaemia, which is a chronic disease, has a negative impact on the liver, assisting in the development of fatty liver disease as well as atherosclerosis. the addition of avocado oil positively showed liver damage improvement in the study (Tan, C.X, et al., 2018).
+A 2018 study that observed rats with hypocholesterolaemia (high levels of cholesterol in the blood) found that over four weeks, avocado oil helped to lower LDL cholesterol levels as well as increase HDL cholesterol levels.
+Hypercholesterolaemia, which is a chronic disease, harms the liver, assisting in the development of fatty liver disease as well as atherosclerosis. the addition of avocado oil positively showed liver damage improvement in the study (Tan, C.X, et al., 2018).

 A similar study was done on patients with hypercholesterolemia in 1996, it observed similar findings.
 The study found that healthy individuals saw a 16 percent decrease in serum cholesterol levels with the introduction of avocado into their diets.
 Patients with hypercholesterolemia found a 22% decrease in LDL cholesterol, as well as an increase of 11% for HDL cholesterol.
 The study concluded that the introduction of avocado into the diet had the potential to improve lipid profiles in patients with high levels of cholesterol (Lopez, L.R., et al.).

 Avocados and Heart Health

 Cardiovascular disease involves a range of diseases that affect the heart and the arteries such as coronary heart disease, high blood pressure, heart failure and stroke and has become a common and preventable cause of morbidity (Peou, S., et al., 2016).